NCCA/ase-assignment-Annmariekbar/README.md

 >}

 ### Changing the game objective & enemy class
-I no longer wanted the player to just interact with spheres, I wanted there to be ways to "lose" and "win" the game, so I  I also created an enemy class so that different enemies caused more damage.
+Now wanting a way to "lose" and "win" the game, I created an enemy class so that different enemies caused different types of damage.

 My enemy class: